Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Beyond that, going into April, things certainly look very active.
 A long parade of shortwave troughs is shown crossing the southern Great Plains every 2-3 days:

-Any and all of these could be players for a Plains expedition.
-That being said, I don't typically like patterns like this as they aren't necessarily a good thing for us non-unlimited-funds chasers.
+Any and all of these could be players for a Plains trip.
+That being said, I don't typically like patterns like this as they aren't necessarily a good thing for us non-unlimited-funds storm photographers.
 Right now, none of the days really stand out as exceptional, and they are all "one hit wonders" with 1 to 3-day gaps in between each.
 It will be difficult to choose which, if any, of these to use chase funds on.
-With all of the in-between down days, chasing them all could use up more than half of my season budget!
+With all of the in-between down days, covering them all could use up more than half of my season budget!
 We will just have to take each one on a case-by-case basis as they come, making any decision to go at the last possible minute.
 And so that's the plan for now.
-I'm elevating chase expedition probabilities to 50% starting this weekend, and start evaluating individual setups as they get closer.
+I'm elevating storm photography expedition probabilities to 50% starting this weekend, and start evaluating individual setups as they get closer.
 Stay tuned!

 |March 27-April 1||2%|